Anna Cento Bull: Ending Terrorism in Italy (2013)

-As the title suggests, Ending Terrorism in Italy examines the conclusion of the Years of Lead.
+As suggested by its title, Ending Terrorism in Italy examines the conclusion of the Years of Lead.
 The first part of the book focuses on how terrorists were processed by the judicial and prison systems.
-In the 1980s laws were passed mandating harsher sentences for terrorism-related offences, while at the same time offering reduced sentences to former terrorists who gave information to police or simply dissociated themselves from their former groups (pentiti).
-Bull examines the trade-offs of these laws, which sometimes granted freedom to perpetrators who had failed to provide a clear account of their crimes, or resulted in violent offenders receiving lighter sentences than those who were involved with terrorist groups at lower levels (and thus had no useful information to share with authorities).
-In the second part, Bull again examines memories of the violence, from the perspectives of perpetrators and victims (or their families).
-She notes that the latter focus more on the role of the state, which remains unclear: “Even if not proven, there are sufficient grounds for arguing that the behaviour of the Italian State in fighting armed terrorism has been relatively opaque and twisted, enough to require it to embark on some form of reparation and reconciliation.”
-The conclusion of the book considers prospects for reconciliation and shared memory, with the Northern Irish and Basque conflicts as reference points.
+In the 1980s, laws were passed mandating harsher sentences for terrorism-related offences, while at the same time offering reduced sentences to former terrorists who gave information to police or simply dissociated themselves from their former groups (pentiti).
+Bull examines the trade-offs of these laws, which sometimes granted freedom to perpetrators who had failed to provide a clear account of their crimes, or resulted in violent offenders receiving lighter sentences than those who were involved with terrorist groups at lower levels and thus had no useful information to share with authorities.

-The book was positively reviewed in H-Net: "...the primary contribution of Ending Terrorism in Italy lies in its original and comprehensive account of the various processes, factors, and practices contributing to the ending of terrorism in Italy and its incisive evaluation of the legacy of the same."
+In the second part, Bull again examines memories of the violence, from the perspectives of perpetrators and victims or their families.
+She observes that the latter focus more on the role of the state, which remains unclear, writing: "Even if not proven, there are sufficient grounds for arguing that the behaviour of the Italian State in fighting armed terrorism has been relatively opaque and twisted, enough to require it to embark on some form of reparation and reconciliation."
+The conclusion of the book considers prospects for reconciliation and shared memory, with The Troubles and the Basque conflict as reference points.
+The book was positively reviewed in H-Net: "the primary contribution of Ending Terrorism in Italy lies in its original and comprehensive account of the various processes, factors, and practices contributing to the ending of terrorism in Italy and its incisive evaluation of the legacy of the same."